All Episodes

 That's the point of it.

-That's the f the the real the real fun in satire is the irritation that takes place.
+The real fun in satire is the irritation that takes place.

-We don't dumb down here, we smarten up.
+We don't dumb down here.

-But it's I don't take any of this stuff personally anymore.
+But it's, I don't take any of this stuff personally anymore.

 You can't.

-Uh it used to bother me long, long time ago.
+It used to bother me long, long time ago.

 People actually think I am telling other people that I think I am God.